hc6pe/adifupload/README.md

 # adifupload
 Script to upload adif files to eQSL from Linux and, in the future, to other systems.

-Change to suit your needs:
+Edit adifupload/adifupload.sh and change the following variables to suit your needs:

 #Where is your .adi file located?
 Specify the full path
 ADIFILE="/home/pi/.local/share/WSJT-X/wsjtx_log.adi"